yschaub/codex-telegram/README.md

 make run-debug    # With debug logging
 ```

+For server deployments, run the bot under a process manager/daemon so it keeps running after you disconnect.

 Message your bot on Telegram to get started.

 > **Detailed setup:** See [docs/setup.md](docs/setup.md) for Codex authentication options and troubleshooting.